 2020-2024 Consolidated Plan The 2020-2024 Consolidated Plan was approved by the Lewiston City Council in May 2020.

 The Citizen Advisory Committee is one of the ways to ensure that our citizens are involved and have a voice in determining how each year's CDBG allocation is spent.
 Its role is to evaluate all requests for funding and then make a recommendation to the City Council on how the CDBG funds are to be spent.

 Committee members are appointed by the Mayor to two-year terms coinciding with the calendar year.
 This seven-person Committee includes one Lewiston City Councilor, one representative from the homeless community, a person representing the immigrant/refugee community, at least two residents from the City’s low/moderate income population in Census Tracts 201-204, and the remaining residents from the community at large.
 The Committee is staffed by the Economic and Community Development Department.

-Meetings of the Citizen Advisory Committee will be held by ZOOM to review and discuss applications submitted for funding FFY 21 beginning in February and March.
+Meetings of the Citizen Advisory Committee are currently being held to review and discuss applications submitted for funding FFY 22.
 To receive text and/or email notices of upcoming meetings, please visit the City of Lewiston's Notify Me page and sign up to be notified.
 It's listed as "CDBG Meetings" under the Calendar sub-heading on that page.